 Why bother ventilating at all?

 Because the air circulating throughout your home likely contains contaminants.
 From household chemicals to off-gassing products to airborne allergens, our homes trap and confine potentially harmful airborne pollutants.
 And we’re always breathing them in.

-Let's not forget that many household activities also generate moisture: cooking and showering being the big ones.
+Let’s not forget that many household activities also generate moisture: cooking and showering are the big ones.
 This moisture can raise the relative humidity (RH) of your indoor air, leading to issues with mold, dust mites, and damaging condensation.

 Even when you intuitively know that fresh air ventilation is a good thing, the idea of installing a piece of equipment just to move some air around may seem… odd.
 It’s not.
 In many homes, mechanical ventilation isn’t merely helpful – although it is helpful for all homes – it’s actually necessary.